rishizek/CarND-Vehicle-Detection/README.md

 I trained a linear SVM, logistic Regression and Random Forest using the above mentioned hog features, and spatial and histogram features combined.
-Since there are always change that the different features have different mean and variance, which usually make model to difficult to learn.
-I normalized features using `sklearn.StandardScaler()` function to improve model performance.
+Since there are always change that the different features have different mean and variance, which usually make model difficult to learn.
+I normalized features using `sklearn.StandardScaler()` function to improve performance.
-Then, I split the model to training and test set to observe if model is over-fitting at evaluation.
+Then, I split the deta set to training and test set to observe if model is not over-fitting at the evaluation.

 I also trained the data set using three distinct classifier (`Linear SVM`, `Logistic Regression`, and `Random Forest`).
-With the naive application using default model parameters, Logistic Regression performs the best (99.66%), following Linear SVM (99.61%), and Random Forest (98.37%).
-In term of model evaluation speed, the order is Logistic Regression (0.02 second), Random Forest (0.06 second), and Linear Regression (0.45 second).
+With the naive application with the default model parameters, Logistic Regression performs the best (99.66%), following Linear SVM (99.61%), and Random Forest (98.37%).
+In term of the evaluation speed, the performance follows Logistic Regression (0.02 second), Random Forest (0.06 second), and Linear SVM (0.45 second).
 Although I stick with Linear SVM for this project, the Logistic Regression could be another good choice for the vehicle classifier.
 The codes for this analysis is contained in the last cell in the section 4 of the IPython notebook